bjkeller/fca-utils/README.md

 - Because these programs require colibri-java to generate the full lattice output, what may be practical to compute is limited by the ability of that program to write the dot file.
+- Some of these programs are just flat out brain dead from an efficiency
+standpoint: we have to have colibri-java construct the full lattice, and then we read the full lattice, storing a filtered version in memory, and then deciding what is output.
+Java code built on colibri-java classes are in the project DepChain and do the computation as the lattice is constructed, avoiding building the full thing.